Weight Loss Soup

 Can I eat weight-loss soup for every meal?

 It is always good to have a variety of meals each day.
-This is a great way to start a healthy new year and diet but is also good to have variations of meals for more nutritional values.
+This is a great way to start a healthy new year and diet but is also good to have variations of meals for more nutritional value.

 How much weight can I expect to lose with weight-loss soup?

 The amount of weight loss varies for each person.
 There are several variables to consider when using this weight-loss soup.
 Some examples are exercise, hydration, and body structure or type.
+These can all have an effect on the amount of weight you can lose and how quickly you lose it.

 How to Make Weight Loss Soup